Gaurav098766/demo100/README.md

 AWS EC2 LINK : http://15.207.113.102:5000

-In the above link replace add the links in the post documnet to see the working of API's
+In the above link replace add the links in the Postman documnet to see the working of API's

 For example: for GET all the questions : http://15.207.113.102:5000/api/v1/questions/getQuestions